 If you’ve ever slugged bulky chairs down a beach, you know that walking on sand is no easy feat.
 That’s because you have to work against significantly more resistance with each step than you normally have to on hard surfaces like pavement, and you’re engaging many more muscles to stay balanced.
 From a fitness perspective, this is a blessing that helps you burn more calories, improve agility and prevent injury.
-Still need some convincing to opt for some beach walking, running, cross-training or yoga the next time you can?
-Here are some quick facts on why sand workouts are so effective:

 - Low impact – The softer surface of sand makes for a lot less impact on ailing joints.
 This translates to less injury and a greater likelihood that you’ll come back for another beach workout in the future.